 The SC strongly promotes the involvement of the public in the preparation and implementation of NIP related activities as a major driving force for initiating environmental health improvements.
 Thus, the communication strategy of the proposed EA project will include activities to timely informing the public on planned activities and achieved results.
 Special information releases will be prepared and distributed to different public organizations and media.
-For outlining a detailed communication strategy and potential mass communication method the UNEP guidances "Developing a communications strategy for National Implementation Plans (NIPs) for National Implementation Plans (NIPs) under the Stockholm Convention on POPs" may be referred to.
-Consumer and users of POPs, households and companies using POPs-containing articles will also be involved in conducting the new POPs inventory to obtain information on the amount of articles in use and on the market, and to provide a basis for the assessment of the waste management structure in the country.
+For outlining a detailed communication strategy and potential mass communication method the UNEP guidances "Developing a communications strategy for National Implementation Plans (NIPs) under the Stockholm Convention on POPs" may be referred to.
+Consumers, users, households and companies using possibly POPs-containing articles will also be involved in conducting the new POPs inventory to obtain information on the amount of articles in use and on the market, and to provide a basis for the assessment of the waste management structure in the country.
 The national POPs website will be continously updated on project activities.
 Feedback, suggestions and comments received from public organizations will be reviewed, considered and answered by the project management team.